 (2) Conference and function income shall otherwise include all fees and charges paid to the college by or on behalf of all parties, including visiting students who are not members of the University, and all fees and charges paid to the college in respect to conferences and functions organised by or on behalf of members of the college.

-(1) Exceptional obligations recognised by the College Contributions Scheme prior to 2007/8 will not be carried forward into the Scheme from 2008/9 onwards.
+8. (1) Exceptional obligations recognised by the college contributions scheme prior to 2007/8 will not be carried forward into the scheme from 2008/9 onwards.

-(2) Notwithstanding regulation 6 (1), if a contributing college makes to the College Contributions Committee a written application on the ground that its endowment is burdened by some charge or obligation of an exceptional nature in respect of which a deduction ought fairly to be made (whether imposed on the college or accepted voluntarily by the college for reasons which the committee considers reasonable having regard to the interest not necessarily only of the college but if appropriate also of the University and colleges as a whole), the committee shall consider that application and may at its discretion decide what deduction (if any) shall be allowed to the college in respect of that charge or obligation.
+(2) Notwithstanding regulation 8.(1) above, if a contributing college considers that its endowment is burdened by some charge or obligation of an exceptional nature in respect of which a deduction ought fairly to be made, it may submit a written application to the committee.The committee shall consider that application and may at its discretion decide what deduction (if any) shall be allowed to the college in respect of that charge or obligation (whether imposed on the college or accepted voluntarily by the college for reasons which the committee considers reasonable having regard to the interest not necessarily only of the college but if appropriate also of the University and colleges as a whole).

-7. (1) The committee shall make recommendations to Council at least once a year on the allocation of the income of the College Contributions Fund to and between the colleges, with the proviso that the committee may recommend that no allocation be made.
+9. (1) The committee shall make recommendations to Council at least once a year on the distribution of the income of the fund to individual colleges, with the proviso that the committee may recommend that no distributions are made.

-(2) The criteria for making an award will be satisfied if a college can provide evidence to show that:
+(2) The criteria for making a grant or loan will be satisfied if a college:

-(a) the college has a low endowment per student, the calculation of which shall be decided by the committee; and
+(a) has low taxable assets per student, the calculation of which shall be decided by the committee;

 Statement of Assets and Contribution